Here are a few of the most significant new labor laws that will bring change to the workplace starting in January:

 With many companies abandoning vacation and sick time policies in favor of one consolidated Paid Time Off (PTO) policy, employees are much less inclined to take off of work when they are sick.
 Instead, employees try to save as much of their PTO as possible for much-needed vacations.
 This trend has negative implications for the workplace, as it is becoming increasingly common for employees to come to work when sick and spread their germs around the office.
 As a result, the elimination of paid sick time could lead to decreased workforce productivity, safety, and morale.

 In order to encourage employees to take care of their own health—and that of their coworkers—many cities and states are enacting their own paid sick leave laws.
 As one of the early adopters of this type of law, the State of California passed the Healthy Workplaces, Healthy Families Act (HWHFA) in 2014.
-The HWHFA requires employers to provide employees with one hour of paid sick leave for every 30 hours that they work.
-The federal government has adopted a similar policy by requiring contractors covered by Executive Order 13658 to offer paid sick leave for workers involved in new contracts beginning on or after January 1, 2017.
-The following cities and states may also enact paid sick leave laws in 2017:
+The initiative was updated in 2016.
+The amended HWHFA grants employees paid sick leave after 30 days of employment within the year of their start date.
+The HWHFA also requires employers to provide employees with one hour of paid sick leave for every 30 hours that they work.

 - Arizona.
-In addition to raising the minimum wage, Arizona’s Proposition 206 would entitle employees to at least one hour of paid sick leave per 30 hours worked.
+Arizona’s Proposition 206 entitles employees to at least one hour of paid sick leave per 30 hours worked.

 - Washington.
-If approved by voters, Initiative 1433 would require employers to offer employees one hour of paid sick leave for every 40 hours worked.
+Initiative 1433 requires employers to offer employees one hour of paid sick leave for every 40 hours worked.

 - Vermont.
-Beginning January 1, 2017, a new law will require employers in Vermont to grant employees a minimum of three paid sick days per year.
-This number will increase to five days per year by 2019.
+As of January 2017, the Vermont Sick Leave Law requires employers in Vermont to grant employees a minimum of three paid sick days per year.
+In 2019, Vermont increased this number to 40 hours, or five days for the calendar year.

 - Minneapolis, MN.
-Beginning in July 2017, employees in Minneapolis will be entitled to one hour of sick time per 30 hours worked, up to 48 hours per year.
+In January of 2024, employees in Minneapolis will be entitled to one hour of sick time per 30 hours worked, up to 48 hours per year.
+Minnesota’s Earned Sick and Safe Leave Law (ESSL) requires an employee to work at least 80 hours prior to utilizing sick time.

 As states, municipalities, and the federal government seek to improve quality of life for workers, it is crucial for employers to pay attention to pending legislation in their areas—labor law changes will not be slowing down anytime soon.